A closedness theorem and applications in geometry of rational points over Henselian valued fields

 The theory of hereditarily rational functions on the real and $p$-adic varieties was developed in the joint paper~\cite{K-N}.
-Yet another application of the closedness theorem is a non-Archimedean, definable version of the Tietze--Urysohn extension theorem, provided in the recent paper~\cite{Now-7}.
-It is very plausible that such a version will also hold over Henselian valued fields with analytic structure.
+Yet another application of the closedness theorem is the existence of definable retractions onto closed definable subsets of $K^{n}$ and a definable, non-Archimedean version of the Tietze--Urysohn extension theorem.
+These results are established for the algebraic case and for Henselian fields with analytic structure in our recent papers~\cite{Now-7,Now-8,Now-9}.
+It is very plausible that they will also hold in the more general case of axiomatically based structures on Henselian valued fields.

 The closedness theorem immediately yields five corollaries stated below.
-They, and especially Corollaries~\ref{clo-th-cor-3} and~\ref{clo-th-cor-4}, enable application of resolution of singularities and of transformation to a simple normal crossing by blowing up (cf.~\cite[Chap.~III]{Kol} for references and relatively short proofs) in much the same way as over locally compact ground fields.
+Corollaries~\ref{clo-th-cor-3} and~\ref{clo-th-cor-4}, enable application of resolution of singularities and of transformation to a simple normal crossing by blowing up (cf.~\cite[Chap.~III]{Kol} for references and relatively short proofs) in much the same way as over locally compact ground fields.

 \begin{corollary} Let $D$ be an $\mathcal{L}$-definable subset of $K^{n}$ and $\,\mathbb{P}^{m}(K)$ stand for the projective space of dimension $m$ over $K$.
 Then the canonical projection